shribr/copilot-webapp-demo/README.md

 - `Increment-FormattedNumber`
   _Description:_ Increments a numeric string while preserving a fixed width (leading zeros).

-- `Split-Guid`
+- `Test-DirectoryExists`
-  _Description:_ Generates a new GUID, removes dashes, and returns the first five characters.
+  _Description:_ Checks whether a specified directory exists and creates it if not.

+- `Test-ResourceGroupExists`, `Test-ResourceExists`, and `Test-SubnetExists`
+  _Description:_ Helper functions that use Azure CLI commands to verify the existence of a resource group, a generic resource (by name, group, and type), or a subnet.

 ---